South Koreans heading into holiday shrug off North's latest nuclear test

-On the streets of the capital city Seoul and beyond, resilience met resignation among a population long used to having North Korea's weapons program - verbal and real - aimed at them.
+On the streets of the capital city Seoul and beyond, resilience met resignation among a population long used to having North Korea's weapons programme - verbal and real - aimed at them.

 "North Korea keeps conducting nuclear tests, so it's not like we can do anything about it right now," said Chung Heyung-yoon, 60, in downtown Seoul, where people were shopping for the Chuseok autumn harvest festival that starts on Wednesday.